8/16

 • Fewer injuries

-• More energy for the rest of life
+• More energy for the rest of the week

 A Gentle Week